Andrew McCutchen Preview, Player Props: Pirates vs. Cardinals

 Andrew McCutchen At The Plate

-- McCutchen has 94 hits this season and a team-best OBP of .367.
+- McCutchen leads Pittsburgh in OBP (.371) this season, fueled by 95 hits.

-- Among the qualifying hitters, he ranks 104th in batting average, while his on-base percentage ranks 16th and he is 118th in slugging.
+- Among qualified hitters in MLB action, he ranks 100th in batting average, 15th in on-base percentage, and 117th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.